mWater/mwater-visualization/README.md

 ### Widget scoping

 Each widget may have a scope (private data indicating which part is highlighted) and apply filters as a result to other widgets

+## TODO

+Decide on responsibility for cleaning designs.
+A non-clean design cannot be validated, but also should not be stored.
+Both in and out?